-We are currently investigating cases of these serious side effects in patients who used Actemra as possible drug injury lawsuits against this drug company — and not your doctor.
+We are currently investigating cases of these Actemra side effects as possible drug injury lawsuits against this drug company — and not your doctor.

 We encourage you to submit a Drug Injury Law Case Review – it is free, confidential, and there is no obligation.
 Or, if you prefer, call our toll-free number, (800) 426-9535, to speak directly to attorney Tom Lamb about a possible drug injury case.
 Either way, you will get Mr. Lamb’s impressions — not an intake person, a paralegal, nor some other lawyer — about your case based on his many years of experience.